Trump, Duda sign agreement to send 1,000 more US troops to Poland

 "We'll be moving soldiers there," Trump said during his bilateral meeting with Polish President Andrzej Duda at the 74th United Nations General Assembly in New York City on Monday.
 The two later inked the deal.

-American service members will "likely" come from other places in Europe where they're already stationed Trump said.
+American service members will "likely" come from other places in Europe where they're already stationed.
+Trump said.
 Officials say other details will be discussed in the coming weeks.

 "Poland came to us, they asked us if we would put some troops there and they will bear the entire expense," Trump said.
 "We appreciated that and we worked out a deal."